sgoudy/sgoudy/README.md

 🏋️‍♀️ Working out
 🚚 Working on small engines/ vehicles
 🚜 Yardwork...
 I can't explain, must be in my DNA 🤷‍♀️
+🏈 Football- my S/O coaches college ball and I've become quite the aficionado

+### Volunteering ###
+I work at the stables just up the road- everyday.
+Therapeutic and a nice break from the desk.
+Plus I get to ride as often as I want :)

 *Thanks for reading!*
 <!---